prateek147/prateek147.github.io/source/_posts/2013-10-26-ios-application-security-part-20-local-data-storage-nsuserdefaults.markdown

 <p>What most people do not realize is that the data saved by NSUserDefaults is not encrypted and can be easily viewed from the application bundle.
 It is stored in a plist file with the name as the <i>bundle Id</i> of the application.
 First of all, we must find the application bundle for our application.
 Since we are running the application on our system, we can find our applications on the path /Users/$username/Library/Application Support/iPhone Simulator/$ios version of simulator/Applications/.
 In my case, the location is "Users/prateekgianchandani/Library/Application Support/iPhone Simulator/6.1/Applications" </p>

 <p>Once we go to that directory, we can see a bunch of applications.
-These are all the application that we run via Xcode for that particular IOS version.
+These are all the application that we run via Xcode for that particular iOS version.
 We can find our application by the date modified tag as it would have the latest modified date.</p>

 <img src="/images/posts/ios20/2.png" width="945" height="287" alt="2">